towns-protocol/towns/clients/web/sample-app/README.md

 ## About this setup

-We're using `workspace:*` as the source of the `use-matrix-client` dependency in the package json.
+We're using `workspace:^` as the source of the `use-matrix-client` dependency in the package json.
 This requires the files in `clients/web/lib` to be built using `yarn build`, but then changes should get picked up imediately.
 Use `yarn watch` to continuously build changes.

 ## First time set up